Croatia on a map

 Ready to plan your gluten free Croatia escape?
 Here’s a week-long itinerary that hits all the highlights:

-Kick things off in Dubrovnik, the “Pearl of the Adriatic.”
+Kick things off in Dubrovnik.
 Wander the UNESCO-listed Old Town, climb the city walls, and soak in the views.
 Then, treat yourself at spots like Soul Kitchen or Zuzori, both nail gluten-free Dubrovnik dining with flair.

 Gluten Free Restaurants: There are plenty of restaurants offering GF options in Dubrovnik’s old town.